prashantzzz/Guvi-Swiggy-Assign/README.md

     Username: Prashant
     Password: password

+## Other functonalities
+A responsive website with hamburger on mobile screen for the nav bar.

-Also, implemented sort and filter on homepage.
+Implemented sort and filter on homepage.

 The cart keeps track of all the items added in local storage.

 Similarly user's login session can also be stored in localhost but due to time contraint, couldn't do it.